 (3) The employer shall state the specific grounds or reasons for the protest or appeal of the bureau's determination, and shall include supporting documentation.
 The bureau may refuse to grant a hearing to the employer where the employer has failed to state the specific grounds or reasons for the protest or appeal or has failed to provide supporting documentation as required by this rule.

 (B) The adjudicating committee shall consist of three members appointed by the administrator.
-The members shall consist of persons who shall have expertise or experience in matters relating to employers.
+The members shall have expertise or experience in matters relating to employers.

 (D) If an employer requests a hearing before the adjudicating committee, and has complied with paragraph (A)(1) of this rule by filing a protest form with the bureau, or the adjudicating committee determines that a hearing is in the best interests of the employer or the state insurance fund, the adjudicating committee shall mail a notice of hearing to the employer and its representatives by certified mail, setting forth the date, time and place of the hearing.
 The notice shall be mailed not less than fourteen days before the date of such hearing.
 In justifiable cases, an emergency hearing may be arranged with the adjudicating committee.